iistickboy/NaNoGenMo2019/README.md

 # NaNoGenMo2019
 The code I used for my NaNoGenMo project in 2019

-I generated inspired by my favorite subreddit, Writing Prompts.
-It consisted of a series of GPT-2-generated writing prompts and GPT-2-generated responses to those writing prompts, all grouped by weekly themes.
+I generated a manuscript inspired by my favorite subreddit, Writing Prompts.
+The manuscript consisted of a series of GPT-2-generated writing prompts and GPT-2-generated responses to those writing prompts.

 OpenAI’s GPT-2 gave me access to a superpowered language model trained with a data set of 8 million webpages, all human-curated outbound links from Reddit.
 So much of the internet flows in and out of Reddit, it provides the scale of information needed to make a really sensible-sounding AI text generator.